Kelly Ripa Thought Mark Consuelos Was Mugging Her—but There's a Sweet Twist

 We definitely didn't expect Kelly Ripa's story to unfold like this.

 On Wednesday morning, the Live With Kelly and Ryan co-host shared a unique story about running into her famous longtime husband, Mark Consuelos.
-Except, at first, it seemed like a mugging.
+Except, at first, it seemed like a mugging was about to unfold.

 As Ripa explained, the Riverdale star had flown to the Big Apple to do work for a show and then was supposed to fly straight back to Vancouver, but instead, he finished early and had a couple hours to spare.
 Meanwhile, the TV personality was leaving the gym with her headphones in and in the process of picking a playlist when she suddenly heard someone speaking outside.